vihugoos/eSports-duo-server/README.md

 ## About The Project

 <img src="https://user-images.githubusercontent.com/44311634/178651138-54b1b11c-0776-48d0-8ec8-436671eeab48.png" align="center" align="center" alt="Project Home Page">
-The Feedback Widget Server API to save the feedbacks in the database and send an email with complete information about the feedback to the administrator.
+The eSports Duo Server API to access all platform features, such as listing all games, creating a new ad, returning all ads per game and the discord of a specific ad.

 ### Built With